 The fair value of our cash investments as at December 31, 2017 is equal to the face value of those investments and the value reported in our balance sheet.
 Due to the relatively short-term nature of the investments that we hold, we do not believe that the results of operations or cash flows would be affected to any significant degree by a sudden change in market interest rates relative to our investment portfolio.
-Our debt instrument sensitive to changes in interest rate is our liability-classified stock options, with its fair value determined using the Black-Scholes model, which uses interest rates as an input.
-We have estimated the effects on our liability-classified stock options based on a one percentage point hypothetical adverse change in interest rates of one percentage point would have had an immaterial change to our liability-classified stock option awards as at December 31, 2017 and 2016.
+Our debt instrument sensitive to changes in interest rate is our liability-classified stock options, with its fair value determined using the Black-Scholes model, which uses interest rate as an input.
+We have estimated the effects on our liability-classified stock options based on a one percentage point hypothetical adverse change in interest rates as of December 31, 2017 and 2016.
+We determined the hypothetical fair value using the same Black-Scholes model, and determined that an increase in the interest rates of one percentage point would have had an immaterial change to our liability-classified stock option awards as at December 31, 2017 and 2016.